OL3s/School/2.0/operativ-system/oppgaver/02/02-innlevering.md

 1. Thread A is running and decides to yield control.
 2. Thread A saves its context ([TCB](#1.3-Thread-Control-Block-TCB)).
 3. Thread A updates its state to "Ready" and adds itself to the ready queue.
-4. The scheduler selects another thread (e.g., Thread B) to run.
+4. The scheduler selects another thread (for example, Thread B) to run.
 5. Thread B restores its context and starts running.

 #### Context switch steps for pre-emptive threading
 1. The OS timer interrupt occurs.
-2. The currently running thread (e.g., Thread A) is pre-empted.
+2. The currently running thread (for example, Thread A) is pre-empted.
 3. The OS saves the context of Thread A (TCB struct).
 4. The OS updates the state of Thread A to "Ready" and adds it to the ready queue.
-5. The scheduler selects another thread (e.g., Thread B) to run.
+5. The scheduler selects another thread (for example, Thread B) to run.
 6. Thread B restores its context and starts running.

 ## 2. C program with POSIX threads